angelo-wf/elsemble/README.md

 # Elsemble

-A multipass assembler (currently) supporting the 6502 (documented opcodes only), 65816 and spc700, written in Typescript.
+A multipass assembler (currently) supporting the 6502, 65816 and spc700, written in Typescript.

 ## Compilng and running